mylifeecho/mylifeecho.github.io/_drafts/elasticsearch-plugin-scala.md

 ---
 layout: post
-title: "Writing your own elasticsearch plugin in Scala assembled by Gradle step-by-step"
+title: "Your own elasticsearch plugin in Scala assembled by Gradle step-by-step"
 description: "Elasticsearch is quite popular search engine, Scala is quite popular JVM language and Gradle is quite popular build tool.
 Let's try all of them at once."
 category: dev
 tags: [ Scala, elasticsearch, Gradle ]